Adamsbag/wordpress-on-AWS/README.md

 In the first part of this project, I made use of Self-made modules where I created all the components needed to provision the VPC and its sub-components.

 In this section, I will make use of open source modules which are modules that are created by the community and shared publicly.
 These modules are used to automate the provisioning and management of a wide variety of resources.
+They are a collection reusable resources across differents project.
 Using open-source modules is easy and pretty straightforward.
+To use them, you open a module resource and define the source as these following modules and adjust any argument that correspond to your outputs.

 ### Open Source Modules Used: